 Margaret Leach, a nurse from Huntington, WV, was pledged to the Democratic Party.
 During the Electoral College process, Leach learned that members of the Electoral College were not required to vote for the candidates to whom they were pledged, whereupon she decided to draw more attention to the situation by switching her votes for president and vice president.
 She cast her presidential vote for Lloyd Bentsen, the Democratic Vice Presidential candidate, and cast her vice presidential vote for Michael Dukakis, the Democratic presidential candidate.

-Leach tried to get other electors to join her, but hers remained the only unexpected vote.
+Leach tried to get other electors to join her, but hers remained the only deviant vote.

 Mike Padden, a lawyer from Spokane, WA, was pledged to vote for Gerald Ford, the 1976 Republican candidate for president.
 Instead Padden voted for Ronald Reagan, who had run in the Republican primary and lost.
 For vice president he voted for Robert Dole, Gerald Ford's running mate.